Presidential transition of Jimmy Carter

-The presidential transition of Jimmy Carter began when he won the 1976 United States presidential election, becoming the president-elect, and ended when Carter was inaugurated at noon EST on January 20, 1977.
+The presidential transition of Jimmy Carter began when he won the 1976 United States presidential election, becoming the president-elect, and ended when Carter was inaugurated on January 20, 1977.
+Carter had become president-elect once the election results became clear on November 3, 1976, the day after the election.

 Carter's presidential transition was headed by Jack Watson, and was headquartered in Plains, Georgia.
 The transition experienced delays in naming appointees.

 Carter's transition effort was significantly larger and more complex than previous presidential transitions, and cost more than previous transitions.
-Analysts have argued that Carter's transition marked an evolution in United States presidential transitions, approaching it as a systematic exercise to what had previously been a smaller-scale and more informal process.
-They have also argued that he set a precedent for undertaking serious pre-election efforts to plan out his transition, as Carter began preparing for a potential presidential transition in the months before the election, having a substantial planning effort in place by June.
+Analysts have argued that Carter's transition marked an evolution in United States presidential transitions, approaching as a systematic exercise to what had previously been a smaller-scale and more informal process.
+They have also argued that he set a precedent for undertaking serious pre-election efforts to plan out his transition, as Carter began preparing for a potential presidential transition in the months before the election (having a substantial planning effort in place by June).
 Carter was the first United States presidential candidate to provide substantial pre-election staff and funding to transition preparations.